apache/comdev-site/source/newcommitter.md

     Look to see if your preferred ID is already taken at https://people.apache.org/committer-index.html

-    B. Otherwise, you need to register an iCLA:
+    B. If there is not already an iCLA on file, you need to submit an iCLA:
         1. Details of the iCLA and the forms are found through this link: https://www.apache.org/licenses/#clas